orangeloop/sagas/README.md

 in our Repositories.

 What about cross-domain business processes?
 If we have an `Orders` microservice, and a `Payments` microservice, we must make a call to each in order to update the `Order` and `Payment` statuses.
-The queries for each service are executing in separate processes, and using an `IDbTransaction` is no longer an option. **Sagas** to the rescue.
-A **Saga** defines a set of steps that must all succeed or fail together, and allows us to explicitly define the rollback process for each step.
+The queries for each service execute in separate processes, and using an `IDbTransaction` is simply not an option. **Sagas** to the rescue.
+A **Saga** defines a set of steps that must all succeed or fail together, and allows us to explicitly define the rollback procedure for each step.

 Let's take a closer look at each of these scenarios, starting with a Unit of Work.